barneywill/bigdata_demo/Clickhouse/README.md

 ![smid](https://github.com/barneywill/bigdata_demo/blob/main/imgs/simd.jpg)

-### 1.5 Data Compression
-Data compression not only reduces the storage size of the database tables, but in many cases, it also improves query performance as local disks and network I/O are often constrained by low throughput.
-- general
-  - LZ4
-  - LZ4HC[(level)]: LZ4 HC (high compression) algorithm with configurable level.
-  - ZSTD[(level)]
-- specialized
-  - Delta: for integer values, raw values are replaced by the difference of two neighboring values, except for the first value that stays unchanged.
-  - DoubleDelta: for integer values, calculates delta of deltas and writes it in compact binary form.
-  - GCD for integer values, calculates the greatest common denominator (GCD) of the values in the column, then divides each value by the GCD.
-  - Gorilla for floating-point values
-  - FPC for floating-point values
-  - T64

 ## 2 <a id='table'></a>Table
 - In ClickHouse, each table consists of multiple "table parts".
 A part is created whenever a user inserts data into the table (INSERT statement).
 - To avoid that too many parts accumulate, ClickHouse runs a merge operation in the background which continuously combines multiple (small) parts into a single bigger part.